Aerijo/snippets-plus/README.md

 As with the original package, user snippets are watched and automatically updated when the file changes.

+This package also provides a new snippet attribute `key`, which lets you associate a snippet with a keybinding.
+Doing this effectively skips the prefix part.

+It uses the same scope as the snippet to determine when it can be triggered, and

 <!-- TODO: Add support for a "session" level snippet, which is defined in a prompt and (optionally?) destroyed when the editor is closed -->

 ### Using